jrod-tech-afk/Janluis-Bluestamp-Portfolio/index.md

 # Pulse Sensor
-I have made a pulse sensor using the arduino, a small ambient light photosensor, and an I2C LCD screen which are both connected to the arduino via its I2C pins.
-My project is able to display your heartrate through the LCD screen if you put your finger on the sensor, which I was able to achieve through coding it in the arduino in order for it to input my BPM and output it through the LCD screen.
+I developed a pulse monitoring system using an Arduino, a light-based pulse sensor, and an I2C LCD display.
+The sensor collects real-time pulse data by detecting changes in light intensity caused by blood flow, while the LCD screen displays the calculated heart rate through an I2C communication interface.
+By programming the Arduino to process sensor inputs and calculate beats per minute (BPM), I created a system capable of displaying a user's heart rate in real time when a finger is placed on the sensor.
+This project highlights my experience with embedded programming, hardware integration, and real-time data visualization.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|